Unlocking Full Efficiency of Token Filtering in Large Language Model Training: Observations about Token Filtering

+\parab{Inefficient sparse GEMM.} Existing sparse GEMM implementations are not well-suited for the token filtering training.
+Although sparse GEMM is a hot research topic and PyTorch has provided a sparse tensor implementation (\ie, \texttt{torch.sparse}), the efficiency of existing sparse GEMM is only improved when the data has very high sparsity (\eg, 95\%).
 To demonstrate the problem, we perform experiments on our testbed (details in \S\ref{sec:eval:setup}).
 We compare the efficiency of sparse GEMM in PyTorch and regular GEMM in the scenario of token filtering, \ie, the matrix is sparse by row or columns. \Cref{fig:sparse_gemm_eff} shows the comparison results under different ratios of token filtering and batch sizes.
 The sparse GEMM is more efficient only when over 95\% of all tokens are filtered, which is unrealistic for token filtering.
 Under the typical filtering rate of 40\%, sparse GEMM is even 10$\times$ slower than regular GEMM.

+\parab{Observation 2.} The valid sparsity range of existing sparse GEMM in ML libraries exceeds 95\%, which is misaligned with the 30\%$\sim$50\% sparsity in token filtering.
+Naively using existing sparse GEMM implementations in token filtering reduces efficiency rather than accelerating it.

-To solve this problem, we propose \solution, a system that unleashes the full efficiency of token filtering. \solution features two main design points: 1) \solution filters the activations in the backward computation to retain sufficient sparsity (\S\ref{sec:system:filter_activation}); 2) \solution transforms the sparse GEMM to dimension-reduced dense GEMM through automatically updating the backward computation graph to achieve maximum performance with existing hardware (\S\ref{sec:system:accelerate_sparse_gemm}).
+To solve this problem, we propose \solution, a system leveraging algorithm and system co-design to unleash the full efficiency of token filtering. \solution features two main design points: 1) At the algorithm level, \solution filters the activations in the memory-efficient attention backward kernel to amplify sparsity (\S\ref{sec:system:filter_activation}); 2) At the system level, \solution transforms the sparse GEMM to dimension-reduced dense GEMM through automatically updating the backward computation graph to achieve maximum efficiency using existing ML library (\S\ref{sec:system:accelerate_sparse_gemm}).